facebookresearch/shumai/README.md

 *Install is work in progress*: [**please file an issue**](https://github.com/facebookresearch/shumai/issues) if you run into problems.

-## Why build this?

-With Shumai, we hope to make

-- **Creating datasets**
-  - JavaScript, with native typed arrays and a JIT compiler, is perfect for twiddling with data before it can be made into big, flat GPU-compatible arrays.
-- **Training small models**
-  - FFI bindings in Bun are crazy fast (~3ns), so JS gets out of the way when training small models
-- **Advanced/fine-grained training/inference logic**
-  - Bun uses the JSC JIT compiler, meaning you can confidently write complex training logic without needing a native C++ implementation
-- **Building applications**
-  - JavaScript has a ~~large~~ [HUGE](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages) ecosystem, which facilitates better application development

 ## Usage

 shumai will always attempt to use an attached GPU or accelerator; although CPU computation will use the ArrayFire CPU backend, which is not well-optimized.